mowispace/react-native-logs/README.md

 ### Custom Transport

 You will use the transport function to actually show the log.
 Eg. you can make a custom transport to send logs to an online service, or write it to a file.
-The transport is a function that receives as parameters
+The transport is a function that receives as parameters:

 - `msg: Object | string | Function`
 - `level: {power: number; text: string}`